mavstronaut/angular/tools/compiler_cli/README.md

 Angular applications are built with templates, which may be `.html` or `.css` files, or may be inline `template` attributes on Decorators like `@Component`.

-These templates are always compiled into executable JS when the application runs.
+These templates are compiled into executable JS at application runtime (except in `interpretation` mode).
-This compilation can occur on the client, but it results in slower load time, and also requires that the compiler be included in the code downloaded to the client.
+This compilation can occur on the client, but it results in slower bootstrap time, and also requires that the compiler be included in the code downloaded to the client.

 You can produce smaller, faster applications by running Angular's compiler as a build step,